-We always make photo books for my family, for example — and I either take advantage of the free softcover photobook deals or grab a Groupon to make a hard-cover book for half the regular price.
-There are often bargains on photo canvases as well – and I know those make great gifts for grandparents!
+We often make photo books for my family, for example — and I try to take advantage of the many free photobook deals.
+There are lots of bargains on photo gifts like canvases and mugs as well – and I know those make great gifts for grandparents!

 #4.
 Experience something.
 Together.

 As a mom, I know that the thing my kids appreciate, more than anything, is spending TIME with me and my husband.
 TIME when we’re not on our computers or phones, when we’re 100% focused on them.

 What about having a movie night one night of Hanukkah?
 You can rent a movie for free from most public libraries or there are always Redbox free rental codes.
 Pop some stove-top popcorn (practically free) and snuggle under the blankets.

 Do you really want to give your loved ones a tangible, hold-in-their-hand gift, but just have a few dollars to spend?
 Why not shop in a second-hand store?

 Not only have I unearthed fantastic finds on clothing, housewares and toys, but I’ve even discovered some of them brand new with the tags still on!

 I’ve also learned that my kids, at least, are just as happy with a new-to-them sports jersey from a second-hand store like Savers (yes, my kids are sports obsessed) as they are a brand-new-one from Dick’s Sporting Goods.